Easy Home Remedies to Whiten Dentures

 You can also make your own at- home solution.
 Use baking soda or white vinegar, as this will help loosen up the plaque so you can brush it off easier.
 Make sure to check with your dentist to see if this solution is right for your false teeth.

 4. Soak in Mouthwash

 Soaking your false teeth in equal parts mouthwash and water and letting soak for a half an hour is also a good way to whiten your dentures.
 Make sure you thoroughly wash them when you take them out!

 Keeping your false teeth white doesn’t have to be stressful for you or your loved ones.
 Use these home remedies to keep your dentures looking new and clean.
-If you have any questions, don’t hesitate to call us at (904) 441-5908 for the Normandy office or (904) 569-6131 for the Lakewood office.
+If you have any questions, don’t hesitate to call one of our three locations.
 We are always here for you to answer any concerns about your teeth.7 Tips for Whiter Dazzling Teeth

 Dentures: To Be or Not to Be – That is the Question